The best TV shows to watch on NOW TV

 Westworld

-Broadly touted as HBO’s subsequent huge factor now that Recreation of Thrones has wrapped up, Westworld is a science-fiction collection that takes place in a Western themed amusement park populated by robots.
+Broadly touted as HBO’s subsequent large factor now that Recreation of Thrones has wrapped up, Westworld is a science-fiction sequence that takes place in a Western themed amusement park populated by robots.
 Watch on NOW TV

 Gavin and Stacey

-This beloved British sitcom just lately returned to screens in 2019 for a Christmas particular which broke latest viewing data.
-If the hour-long festive episode has left you hungry for extra, you may revisit the unique three seasons of their entirety on NOW TV proper now.
+This beloved British sitcom lately returned to screens in 2019 for a Christmas particular which broke latest viewing information.
+If the hour-long festive episode has left you hungry for extra, you’ll be able to revisit the unique three seasons of their entirety on NOW TV proper now.
 Watch on NOW TV

 Watchmen